Generic Name and Formulations:

 Severe renal impairment (eGFR <30mL/min/1.73m2), ESRD, or on dialysis.

 Correct volume depletion before initiating.
 Monitor for signs/symptoms of hypotension (esp. elderly, patients with renal impairment, low systolic BP, or on diuretics).
 Assess for ketoacidosis in presence of signs/symptoms of metabolic acidosis, regardless of blood glucose levels; discontinue if suspected, evaluate and treat; consider risk factors before initiation (eg, pancreatic insulin deficiency, caloric restriction, alcohol abuse).
 Evaluate renal function prior to starting and monitor periodically thereafter.
-Risk of acute kidney injury in hypovolemia, chronic renal insufficiency, CHF, and concomitant drugs (eg, diuretics, ACEIs, ARBs, NSAIDs).
+Consider factors that may predispose to acute kidney injury including hypovolemia, chronic renal insufficiency, CHF, and on concomitant drugs (eg, diuretics, ACEIs, ARBs, NSAIDs).
 Consider temporarily discontinuing in reduced oral intake or fluid losses; monitor for acute kidney injury; discontinue and treat if occurs.
-Increased risk of genital mycotic infections or UTIs; monitor and treat if occurs.
-History of prior amputation, peripheral vascular disease, neuropathy, diabetic foot ulcers.
-Monitor for sign/symptoms of infection (including osteomyelitis), new pain/tenderness, sores or ulcers involving the lower limbs; discontinue if occur.
+Increased risk of genital mycotic infections or UTIs (including urosepsis, pyelonephritis); monitor and treat if occurs.
+Before initiating, consider factors that may increase risk of amputation (eg, history of prior amputation, peripheral vascular disease, neuropathy, diabetic foot ulcers).
+Monitor for infections, new pain/tenderness, sores or ulcers of the lower limbs; discontinue if occur.
 Monitor for increases in LDL-C; treat if occur.
 Severe hepatic impairment: not recommended.
 Elderly.
 Pregnancy (2nd & 3rd trimesters), nursing mothers: not recommended.

 Sodium-glucose co-transporter 2 (SGLT2) inhibitor.

-Female genital mycotic infections, UTIs, headache, vaginal pruritus, increased urination, nasopharyngitis, back pain, weight decrease, thirst; volume depletion, renal impairment, ketoacidosis, amputation, hypoglycemia, urosepsis, pyelonephritis.
+Genital mycotic infections (esp. females), UTIs, headache, vaginal pruritus, increased urination, nasopharyngitis, back pain, weight decrease, thirst.

 Tabs—30, 90, 500